57blocks/website-article/articles/Frontend Performance Optimization/README.md

 I prefer to use `PerformanceObserver` because it integrates well with other APIs and tools that developers might use for performance analysis and optimization.

-Here, we’ll list and explain the core Web Vitals and important performance metrics supported by `PerformanceObserver`.
+Here, we'll list and explain the core Web Vitals and important performance metrics supported by `PerformanceObserver`.

 ## Web Vitals